 Financial assets are derecognised when the contractual rights to the cash flows from the financial asset expire, or when the financial asset and all substantial risks and rewards are transferred.

 A financial liability is derecognised when it is extinguished, discharged, cancelled or expired.
-Financial assets and financial liabilities are measured subsequently as described on next page.
+Financial assets and financial liabilities are measured subsequently as described below.